awslabs/aws-config-rdk/MacLinux/README.txt

 Rules
  - Usage: ./createRule PROFILE RUNTIME RULE_NAME APPLICABLE_RESOURCE_TYPES
  - Example Usage: ./createRule myCLIProfile nodejs someEc2Rule "AWS::EC2::Instance,AWS::EC2::Subnet,AWS::EC2::VPC"
-     Quotes are necessary because of commas.
-Quotes not necessary if only one applicable resource type
- - Creates Lambda function with custom rule code, Config Rule resource, IAM role for Config to invoke Lambda function, and adds permissions on Lambda function for Config to invoke.
-Script is idempotent so can be reused to update rule code.
-Author rule in rules/ruleCode/<RUNTIME>/rule_code.(py|js).
-Currently, there is an example “DesiredInstanceType” rule in rule_code.(py|js).
-Replace with your own rule code.
-Make sure resource types are consistent between rule_code.(py|js) and createRule.cmd script parameters.
-   Otherwise, your rule will return NOT_APPLICABLE. rules/ruleCode/<RUNTIME>/rule_util.(py|js) handles the boring parts of a rule; it should not need to be modified.
-   If your rule uses parameters, see below 'Adding Rule Parameters' section.
-   Script may output some "already exists" messages if script is run multiple times, but should not be a real problem as script is idempotent.
+ - Creates Config Rule and Lambda function.
+   Author rule in rules/ruleCode/{nodejs|python}/rule_code.{js|py}.
+   You can ignore rule_util.{js|py} It is just boilerplate/library code for the rule.
+   There is an example “DesiredInstanceType” rule already written.
+   Add rule parameters in rules/ruleCode/ruleParameters.txt
- - Rule resources:
+ - Rule resources created by script:
      Lambda function - RULE_NAME
      Config Rule     - RULE_NAME
      IAM Role        - config_lambda_basic_execution
-- Tha lambda function $RULE_NAME.zip needs to be in the same directory as the createRule script
+- The lambda function $RULE_NAME.zip needs to be in the same directory as the createRule script

-- Create $RULE_NAME.zip from files in $RULE_NAME directory
+At this point, you have written and created a rule that maybe works, which you need to test.
+Remember that rules evaluate against certain resources, so you need to create those resources in your account.
+For example, if you are writing an EC2 rule, create an ec2 instance either through the CLI or in the AWS console.
+Make sure it is created in the same region as your rule.
+Now, evaluate the rule and check the logs to make sure it is behaving correctly

+EvaluateRulesAndGetLogs
+ - Usage: ./evaluateRuleAndGetLogs PROFILE RULE_NAME
+ - Example Usage: ./evaluateRuleAndGetLogs myCLIProfile someEc2Rule
+ - This script will call StartConfigRulesEvaluation and retrieve the CloudWatch logs from your created Lambda function.
+Alternatively, you could do this through the console.
+   This will not work if you have not created a resource that is in scope of your rule.

 Test
  - Usage: ./test PROFILE RULE_NAME
- - Tests created lambda function by invoking it with Configuration Items from rules/testUtil/compliantCIs and rules/testUtil/noncompliantCIs directories.
-Expects lambda function to return corresponding compliance.
-Currently has EC2 instance CIs to test for the existing “DesiredInstanceType” rule.
-Look in rules/testUtil/exampleCIs to find Configuration Items for the resource that you are authoring a rule for, modify the CI to represent a compliant or noncompliant resource, and copy it into the compliantCIs or noncompliantCIs directory.
-Another option is to actually create the AWS resource, wait for a real Configuration Item, and copy it from the Config console or from your S3 bucket.
-If rule contains parameters, see below 'Adding Rule Parameters' section.
+ - Example Usage: ./test myCLIProfile someEc2Rule
+ - This step is completely optional, for if you want to test your rule against multiple compliant/noncompliant test cases.
+   Create test cases by placing Configuration Items of “compliant” resources in the test/testUtil/compliantCIs directory and “noncompliant” resources in test/testUtil/noncompliantCIs.
+The script will invoke the Lambda function for these resources and report back whether the rule evaluated the expected compliance for these resources.
+   Create the test case CIs by modifying the example CIs in test/testUtil/exampleCIs or get them from the Config console.

-Adding Rule Parameters
+Rule Parameter guidelines
  - If your custom rule has parameters, add them in rules/ruleCode/ruleParameters.txt Format rule parameters like "parameter1Key":"parameter1Value","parameter2Key":"parameter2Value" and keep them on a single line in the file.
-Access them in rules/ruleCode/<RUNTIME>/rule_code.(py|js) with rule_parameters['parameter1Key']